-The turtle shell women's teaching speaks to the shell's outer rim as representing a women's moon time.
-Every twenty-eight days the cycle of the moon and women bring cleansing and renewal.
-This close relationship between Indigenous women and the moon is thus manifested in caring for the waters as the moon contains the great power of moving the waters.
+The Turtle Shell Women's Teaching discusses the shell's outer rim as representing a woman's moon time in which every twenty-eight days, the cycle of both the moon and women brings cleansing and renewal.
+This close relationship between Indigenous women and the moon is thus manifested in caring for the waters, as the moon contains the great power of moving the waters.